Dean151/RuleKit/README.md

 # RuleKit

-A TipKit style rules registering API that will run a custom Notification via NotificationCenter
+Define a subset of rules to trigger a foundation notification

 ## Requirements
 - Swift 5.8+ (Xcode 14.3+)